GoogleCloudPlatform/professional-services/examples/web-instrumentation/README.md

 # OpenTelemetry Plugin Document Load

 The app is something like a simple web version of Apache Bench.
-It includes JavaScript browse code that drives HTTP requests to a Node.js backend that can be run anywhere that you can run Node.
+It includes JavaScript browser code that drives HTTP requests to a Node.js backend that can be run anywhere that you can run Node.

 Create a Google Cloud Project with billing enabled.
 Install Node.js.